Finschia/finschia-sdk/docs/spec/token/03_messages.md

 }
 ```

-**TransferIDNFT message is to transfer a collective non-fungible token**
+**TransferCNFT message is to transfer a collective non-fungible token**
 - Signer of this message must have the token
 - Token is subtracted from the `FromAddress` account
 - Token is added to the `ToAddress` account